sucky-codes/aiml-bootcamp-2026/README.md

 Welcome to my AIML Bootcamp 2026 repository.

 I'm a student participating in the Machine Learning Bootcamp conducted by Soham Bhattacharya and presented by GLA University, Mathura.
-This repository tracks my learning journey through notes, assignments, experiments, and projects completed during the program.
+This repository tracks my learning journey through mini projects completed during the program.

-## Topics Covered
+## Topics Included
 - Python for AI/ML
 - Data Analysis
 - Machine Learning